pulumi/docs/content/blog/managing-github-webhooks-with-pulumi/index.md

 Here, we've transformed our `createWebhook` method into an actual `GitHubWebhook` component that manages both the API of the hook as the hook's registration with GitHub.
-With this abstraction (and all of this complexity hidden off in a seperate `github.ts` file), the code we focus on when actually writing our bot is quite small:
+With this abstraction (and all of this complexity hidden off in a separate `github.ts` file), the code we focus on when actually writing our bot is quite small:

     import * as pulumi from "@pulumi/pulumi";